KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/smartship/README.md

-# Decentralized Logistic System
+# SmartShip Decentralized Logistic System

-Welcome to the Decentralized Logistic System, a blockchain-based solution for logistics management.
+Welcome to the SmartShip Decentralized Logistic System, a blockchain-based solution for logistics management.
 This system utilizes smart contracts to facilitate secure, transparent, and efficient logistics operations.

 ## Features